stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 2. Wait observation period O
 3. Submit C_i

-#### Contesting an Uncoordinated Close
+#### Contesting a Close

+Participants can contest a close if the close is not the most recent agreed closing state of the payment channel.

 Participants can attempt to close the channel at a state that is earlier in the history of the channel than the most recently agreed to state.
 A participant who is a malicious actor might attempt to do this if an earlier state benefits them.

-The malicious participant can do this by performing the [Uncooperative Close](#Uncooperative-Close) process with a declaration transaction that is not the most recently signed declaration transaction.
+The malicious participant can do this by performing the [Uncoordinated Close](#Uncoordinated-Close) process with a declaration transaction that is not the most recently signed declaration transaction.

 The other participant can identify that the close process has started at an